 In 1965 the Franciscan Friars returned to Osmotherley to resume their ministry supporting pilgrims to the restored Shrine.
 Under Father Dunstan Baker OFM additional facilities were built to accommodate the growing number of pilgrims, and a window was cut between the chapel and the adjacent barn to provide an extension to the chapel.
 In 1985 a Blessed Sacrament Chapel was constructed using the footings of the old hermitage with a small cloister connecting it to the barn and the Lady Chapel.

 However, in 1994 the Friars again had to withdraw due to dwindling numbers and the Bishop of Middlesbrough, The Rt.
 Rev. John Crowley, invited Benedictine monks from nearby Ampleforth Abbey to take their place - monks, assisted by lay volunteers, looked after the buildings and helped care for pilgrims visiting the Shrine.
 It was returned to the Diocese of Middlesbrough’s care in 2013 and is now within the pastoral responsibilities of Saint Mary’s Cathedral, Middlesbrough.

-Regular Masses and Services take place during year from Lent through to the end of October with a Vigil Mass being offered at 4pm on Saturdays (fulfilling the Sunday obligation) and on Feasts of Our Lady during this time.
-The chapel remains open at all times, and every day pilgrims come, singly and in groups, to pray to Our Lady for their various intentions.
+Regular Masses and Services take place during year with a Vigil Mass being offered at 4pm on Saturdays (fulfilling the Sunday obligation) and on Feasts of Our Lady.
+The chapel remains open at all times, and every day pilgrims come, singly and in groups, to ask Our Lady to intercede for their various intentions.